xX0T1Xx/Vanta-Lite/README.md

 - Velocity

 ## How to use?
-Build the project with gradle and drag and drop the .jar into your mods folder.
+- Build the project with gradle
+- Drag and drop the .jar into your mods folder
+- Press Right Shift in game to open menu